Workshop · Communication Skills

 You won’t be forced to do anything you don’t want to do.

 However, I believe confidence comes from action.
-I aim to create a supportive environment where you’ll want to at least try.
+I aim to create a supportive environment where you’ll at least want to try.

 What do I need to bring with me?